Coleman Clark, voice, piano,

 you can find him enjoying some spontaneous adventures! :)

-Soraya Peront, flute, clarinet, sax, violin, voice, and piano
+Soraya Peront, flute and piano

 Soraya Peront holds a Bachelor of Music Education from Cedarville University and thoroughly enjoys teaching all things music!
 She has taught K-6 general music as well as band and orchestra and elementary school choir.
 She currently plays flute in the Sinclair Community College Wind Symphony and clarinet in her church orchestra.